Small engine: Valvetrain

 The most common design is an overhead valve configuration, as used by the Honda GX range since the 1980s for example.

 A sidevalve configuration is used instead by some engines, owing to its simplicity for both manufacture and basic maintenance.
 Some engines in recent years, for example the Honda GC series, now use an overhead cam configuration.

 Crankshaft

 Small engines can have the crankshaft oriented either horizontally or vertically, according to the intended application.
 Vertical axis engines were originally developed for rotary lawnmowers, but the size of this large market has encouraged a supply of cheap engines and they are now also used for other purposes such as generators.

 Manufacturers

 The four largest manufacturers of small engines for power equipment in 2019 were Briggs & Stratton, Honda, Kawasaki and Kohler.
 Other major players include: Kubota, Yamaha and Liquid Combustion Technology.

 Repairs/maintenance

-The repairing of small engines in a vocational occupation.
 While often touted as a separate job by commercial education institutions, it may also be a skill someone uses as part of a larger job, such as an automotive or agricultural mechanic.
 Various safety precautions need to be taken when working on small engines.

+Emissions

+Small engines, because of their simple designs and lack of emission control systems used on larger engines, emit disproportionately large amounts of air pollution, particularly volatile organic compounds and carbon monoxide.
+It is estimated that over 10% of US carbon monoxide pollution in 2011 was from small engines.

+In response to this, some jurisdictions, notably the US state of California, have imposed increasingly strict emissions regulations for small engines.
+In 2021, California effectively banned the sale of small engines used in garden equipment from January 1, 2024.

+The major alternative to small engines is the use of electric motors powered by rechargeable batteries.